aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 # Module 06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal(Read only)

   **Note**: This lab we provided as Read only beacause **DDoS Protection plan** monthly fix cost is $2,944.

+## Lab scenario

 Being responsible for Contoso's Network Security team, you are going to run a mock DDoS attack on the virtual network.
 The following steps walk you through creating a virtual network, configuring DDoS Protection, and creating an attack which you can observe and monitor with the help of telemetry and metrics.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Configure%20Azure%20DDoS%20Protection%20on%20a%20virtual%20network)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

+## Lab Objectives
 In this lab, you will complete the following tasks:

 + Task 1: Create a DDoS Protection plan